 Hints of a Vision

-Diefenbaker’s Conservatives would unseat the Liberals in 1957, coming to power as a minority government.
+Diefenbaker’s Conservatives unseated the Liberals in 1957, coming to power as a minority government.
 Piercing through the anti-American rhetoric, a sense of substance, of new frontiers and national development could be detected throughout Diefenbaker’s campaign.
 This was something completely absent from the rhetoric of all those “new nationalists” arising out of the CIIA networks such as Walter Gordon, George Grant and Massey.

-Diefenbaker’s program for Canada would be crafted with the aid of a tight group of collaborators known as his “brain trust”.
-Among the most influential of this brain trust was a young economist named Meryl Menzies who would construct a bold agriculture policy, and former head of the Saskatchewan Progressive Conservatives Alvin Hamilton, who would lead the strategy for Northern development alongside Menzies.
-Other important figures would include George Hees, Donald Fleming, Roy Faibish and Gordon Churchill, all of whom maintained close correspondence with the best minds of industry and science in advancing what would soon come to be known as “the New National Policy”.
+Diefenbaker’s program for Canada was crafted with the aid of a tight group of collaborators known as his “brain trust”.
+Among the most influential of this brain trust was a young economist named Meryl Menzies who constructed a bold agriculture policy, and former head of the Saskatchewan Progressive Conservatives Alvin Hamilton, who led the strategy for Northern development alongside Menzies.
+Other important figures included George Hees, Donald Fleming, Roy Faibish and Gordon Churchill, all of whom maintained close correspondence with the best minds of industry and science in advancing what would soon come to be known as “the New National Policy”.

 The National Policy

-On February 12, 1958, the new election campaign was kicked off with a speech which set a firm theme that would spark the frontier spirit of Canadians from coast to coast, and laid out a bold plan crafted by his brain trust.
-Speaking to a rally of 5,000 supporters in Winnipeg words, a vision unheard and unseen in Canadian history swept across the imaginations of all those attending:
+On February 12, 1958, the new election campaign was kicked off with a speech which set a firm theme that sparked the frontier spirit of Canadians from coast to coast, and laid out a bold plan crafted by his brain trust.
+Speaking to a rally of 5000 supporters in Winnipeg, a vision unheard and unseen in Canadian history swept across the imaginations of all those attending:

 “Ladies and gentlemen, we now intend to bring in legislation to encourage progressively increasing processing of our domestic raw materials in Canada, rather than shipping them out in raw material form.
 We will ensure that Canada’s national resources are used to benefit Canadians and that Canadians have an opportunity to participate in Canada’s development.
 We have not discouraged foreign investment, but we will encourage the partnership of the foreign investors with the Canadian people… This is the message I give you my fellow Canadians, not one of defeatism.
 Jobs!
 Jobs for hundreds of thousands of Canadian people.
 A new vision!
 A new hope!
 A new soul for Canada,”